ForgeRock/forgeops/cicd/tekton/prod/README.md

-# "prod" tekton deployment
+# "prod" Tekton Deployment

-Deploys the ForgeRock platform to the eng-shared "prod" namespace.
-This is similar to the nightly deployment with the exception that the persistence tier (CTS and idrepo stores) are not created from scratch each night.
-This demonstrates upgrading AM and IDM configurations.
+This sample deploys the ForgeRock Identity Platform to the `prod` namespace in a cluster named `eng-shared`.
+This sample is similar to the nightly deployment, except that the persistence tier (`cts` and `idrepo` stores) are not created from scratch every night.
+This sample demonstrates upgrading the AM and IDM configurations.